 Step 5.
 Build your screener

-By this stage you should have decided on precisely what you’re screening for, how you plan to ask it and in what order you plan to ask the questions.
+By this stage, you should have decided precisely what you’re screening for, how you plan to ask it, and in what order you plan to ask the questions.
 Now you’re ready to build the screener!

-You can use your favourite survey software for this, but I strongly recommend GuidedTrack.
+You can use your favorite survey software for this, but I strongly recommend GuidedTrack.

-We have built a library of screening questions for you so that all you need to do to get started is simply include them into your screener by referencing the relevant program in GuidedTrack.
+We have built a library of screening questions for you, so all you need to do to get started is include them in your screener and reference the relevant program in GuidedTrack.

 GuidedTrack Screening Program Example